Institut supérieur de l'aéronautique et de l'espace

 Historically ISAE-SUPAERO resulted from the merger between SUPAERO and ENSICA in the summer of 2007.
 The aim of this move was to increase the international visibility of SUPAERO and the ENSICA (both of which depend on the French Ministry of Defense), by sharing their faculty and experimental means.
+The institute also delivers continuing education through its subsidiary, EUROSAE.

 In 2011, ISAE founded Groupe ISAE with the engineering school, ENSMA.
-In 2012, Groupe ISAE was joined by ESTACA and by l’Ecole de l’Air.
+In 2012, Groupe ISAE was joined by ESTACA and by École de l'air et de l'espace, which trains officers of the French Air and Space Force.
+In January 2018, the Supméca, now called ISAE-SUPMECA, joined the group.
+In February 2022, the École nationale de l'aviation civile, the biggest European aviation university, also joined the group.

-The Institute also delivers continuing education through its subsidiary, EUROSAE.

 Since its founding in 1909 ISAE-SUPAERO has produced more than 21,500 graduates.
 Some of them have achieved fame in their field, including: Henri Coandă, the discoverer of the Coandă effect; Henri Ziegler, father of the Airbus program; Frédéric d'Allest, first chairman of Arianespace; and Jean-François Clervoy, astronaut.

-Mission

-ISAE-SUPAERO has the following missions:

-To educate engineers in the aeronautics and space fields and in related areas.

-To engage in scientific research and technological innovation.

-To deliver specialized graduate education and continuing education programs.

-To deliver doctoral programs and national degrees equivalent or superior to the master's degree.

 Legal status and organization

 ISAE was created by decree 2007-1384 of 24 September 2007.

-Under the auspices of the Ministry of Defence, and overseen by the DGA (the French Government Defence procurement agency), the Institute is a public institution with a scientific, cultural, and professional vocation.
+Under the auspices of the Ministry of Defence, and overseen by the DGA (the French Government Defence procurement agency), the institute is a public institution with a scientific, cultural, and professional vocation.
 It is governed by articles R.3411-1 to R.3411-28 of the Defence Code and is accredited by the Engineering Education Commission.
 ISAE SUPAERO also delivers national Doctorate and master's degrees and Advanced master's degrees accredited by la Conférence des Grandes Ecoles, an organization whose members are the most prestigious business and engineering schools in France.

-The Institute is governed by an Executive Board of 27 members, headed by the President.
+The institute is governed by an executive board of 27 members, headed by the President.
 The Board meets three times a year.
-The Institute also has an educational board, a research board, and a continuing education board Members of the advisory boards come from within the Institute and academia and industry.
+The institute also has an educational board, a research board, and a continuing education board Members of the advisory boards come from within the Institute and academia and industry.

 ISAE-SUPAERO has implemented an ISO 9001 quality management system (2008 version) for all of its activities (education, research and support).